 Learning Goals for Finance Major

-- Finance students will develop competency in the analysis and valuation of real and financial assets
+- Develop competency in the analysis and valuation of real and financial assets

-- Our students will be aware of the uses of technology in business
+- Become aware of the uses of technology in business

-- Our students will be knowledgeable about the legal environment of business
+- Increase knowledge about the legal environment of business